autonomys/auto-contracts-hardhat/README.md

 # Auto Contracts Hardhat

-This is DID contract based on Semaphore.
-It comes with DID contract, a test for that contract and a task that deploys that contract.
+This is DID Registry contract based on Semaphore.
+It comes with DID Registry contract, a test for that contract and a task that deploys that contract.

 ## Usage